Microsoft/azure-docs.pt-pt/articles/synapse-analytics/sql-data-warehouse/quickstart-bulk-load-copy-tsql.md

 ## <a name="monitor-the-load"></a>Monitorize a carga

-Verifique se a sua carga está a progredir executando periodicamente a seguinte consulta:
+Verifique se a sua carga está a progredir, executando periodicamente a seguinte consulta:

 ```sql
 SELECT  r.[request_id]